Azure Prompt Shields Pricing & Alternative: SafePrompt vs Azure vs GuardrailsAI (2026)

 - Your budget is $0-$99/month rather than enterprise contract pricing

 Where Azure falls short: cost visibility.
-Azure Prompt Shields is billed as part of Azure AI Content Safety at per-token rates that compound across prompts and documents.
+Azure Prompt Shields is billed as part of Azure AI Content Safety per 1,000 text records, which compounds across prompts and documents.
 For high-volume apps, this can significantly exceed SafePrompt's flat-rate pricing.

 If you are running a full conversational AI product with complex multi-turn logic, NeMo is worth evaluating.
 If you are adding prompt injection protection to an existing app that calls an LLM API, SafePrompt is a significantly faster path.